Erik T. Pohlmeier: Bishop of Saint Augustine

 Pope Francis appointed Pohlmeier bishop of St. Augustine on May 24, 2022.
 Pohlmeier was consecrated as bishop by Archbishop Thomas Gerard Wenski at St. Joseph Church in Jacksonville, Florida, on July 22, 2022, with Bishops Felipe de Jesús Estévez and Anthony Taylor serving as co-consecrators.
 Pohlmeier chose as his episcopal motto: "Seek first the kingdom of God" (Mt 6:33).

-In August 2023, Pohlmeier condemned the racially motivated 2023 shooting at a Dollar General store in Jacksonville that left three African-Americans dead:It has come to light that the shooter’s motivations were fueled by hatred and bigotry, as he targeted innocent lives solely because of their race.
+In August 2023, Pohlmeier condemned the racially motivated 2023 Jacksonville shooting at a Dollar General store that left three African-Americans dead:It has come to light that the shooter’s motivations were fueled by hatred and bigotry, as he targeted innocent lives solely because of their race.
 This reprehensible act reminds us of the deep-seated wounds that still afflict our society — wounds rooted in prejudice and racism.